Dr Cassandra Goldie | CEO | Australian Council of Social Service

 Penny is responsible for ACOSS publications, both electronic and print.
 She undertakes research and is responsible for Information Management and Information and Communications Technology at ACOSS.
 Prior to joining ACOSS, Penny worked in Information Services at Fairfax Media and as a consultant for the National Parks Association.
 She has a BA (Hons) from the University of Sydney, a Diploma in Design from TAFE and an MA (Information Management) from the University of Technology in Sydney.
 She is an Associate of the Australian Library and Information Association (ALIA).

-Renata joined ACOSS in 2012 July and currently holds the position of Operations Manager.
-She has global experience in Management, Customer Relations and Administration (in Hungary, Germany and France) and has worked in wide range of industries including construction, hospitality and sport.
+Renata joined ACOSS in 2012 July and currently holds the position of Operations.
+She has global experience in Management, Customer Relations, HR and Administration and has worked in wide range of industries including construction, hospitality and sport.
 Renata studied Economic and Sciences at Technical School and holds an Advanced Diploma in Human Resources.
-She has completed her Postgraduate Certificate in Management and is currently pursuing her Master degree.
-Renata is committed to the principles of Equity and Diversity and passionate about sport.
+She completed her Postgraduate Certificate in Management in 2011 and gained her Masters degree in Business Administration (MBA) in 2015.
+Renata is committed to the principles of equity and diversity and passionate about sport.

 Emily Hamilton | Policy Officer